 Begin your day, it said.

-The just-awake robins and finches chatter in the tall sugar maples with quaking leaves and lightning bugs dig into the grass surrounding the massive, spreading oaks waiting for their time to rise.
+The just-awake robins and finches chatter in the tall sugar maples with quaking leaves and lightning bugs slide back into the grass surrounding the massive, spreading oaks waiting for twilight to return.
 The intermittent croaks of the young toads quiet down in the muddy section of the pasture—they’re thinking about moving to the bushes higher up on the hill.

 The big bull—mottled with a cream and sable hide and two curving horns that span at least two feet—turns to look at me and flicks his tail.
 He stands between me and the two black, elderly mama cows, ages twelve and fourteen, who have had their last calves.